 Leaning on their geopolitical significance, dedicated and skilled workforce, improving legal platforms and modern infrastructure, ASEAN is definitely the next “hotspot” for any company seeking to grow their offshore teams.
 In fact, countries in ASEAN have welcomed many large-scale offshoring projects since 2014.
 Examples are an IT and BPO park in Malaysia to house as many as 21,000 jobs by 2020; expanding centres in the Philippines creating approximately 4000 positions in the near future; the flow of Fortune 500 technology corporations outsourcing and offshoring in Vietnam.

-With solid years of experience operating in ASEAN countries, AS White Global is always willing to connect Australian companies with investment opportunities in these offshore destinations.
+With solid years of experience operating in ASEAN countries, ASW Global is always willing to connect Australian companies with investment opportunities in these offshore destinations.
 We can help guide you through a smooth business transition and build the most promising global teams in South East Asia.